benchristelcom/benchristelcom.github.io/src/posts/last-fun-thing/index.md

 This is kind of a tangent, but it's relevant: when I get up in the morning my body really wants caffeine.
-But the headachey withdrawal feeling doesn't hit me until, and *only if*, I know there's no coffee left in the fridge.
+But the headachey withdrawal feeling doesn't hit me until, and *only if*, I observe that there are no coffee beans left in the fridge.
 So I know that I am utterly confident, at a physical level, in my ability to perform the oatmeal-and-coffee ritual successfully.
 My brain doesn't send the "you need caffeine" signal unless that confidence wavers.